Nationals vs. Marlins Player Props Betting Odds

 Thomas Stats

-- Thomas will look for his fifth straight game with a hit in this contest.
-During his last five outings he is batting .333 with three doubles, a home run, a walk and three RBI.
+- Thomas has recorded at least one hit in five straight games.
+In his last five games he is hitting .381 with four doubles, a home run, a walk and three RBI.

 Thomas Recent Games